chris-short/chrisshort.net/content/post/shoulder-update-20050222.md

-+++
-author = "Chris Short"
-date = 2005-02-22
+---
+ShowTOC: false
+author: Chris Short
+date: "2005-02-22"
-description = "Chris Short suffers from Long Thoracic Nerve Palsy with Winging of the Scapula" draft = true
+description: Chris Short suffers from Long Thoracic Nerve Palsy with Winging of the Scapula
-ShowTOC = false
-slug = "shoulder-update-20050222"
-tags = ["shoulder", "winged scapula"] title = "Shoulder Update 2005-02-22"

-+++
+draft: true
+slug: shoulder-update-20050222
+tags:
+- shoulder
+- winged scapula
+title: Shoulder Update 2005-02-22
+---

 Costovertebral Dysfunction of Rib T-8.
 That's what's wrong with my shoulder.
 After a year and a half of worthless medical treatment the military doctors have finally figured out what's wrong.
 There is a rib bulging out from my spine just below my shoulder blade.
 This is what is pushing back against the muscles in my shoulder thus making my shoulder hurt.